 As students may face technology issues, we’ve created a STUDENT Tech Request Form for students to reach out to the TCHS Technology Department (Mrs. Leslie and Mr. Dexter) for assistance.
 Click here to submit a request!

-If a student forgets his/her chromebook at home or does not bring it to school fully charged, they must check out a loaner, which will be disinfected, from the Technology Office (Room 19).
+Students are expected to bring their school-issued chromebook FULLY CHARGED to school every day.
+If a student forgets his/her chromebook at home or does not bring it to school fully charged, they must check out a loaner from the Technology Ofﬁce (Library) and return in at the end of the day.
 Students are responsible for any damage to the borrowed device.
-Borrowed devices must be returned to the Technology Office by 2:35 p.m. that same day.
-Failure to return a borrowed device will result in an additional discipline referral.
+When borrowing a device, students will face the following consequences:

-1st offense - warning
+1st offense - reminder

-2nd offense - detention
+2nd offense - warning

-3rd offense - half day
+3rd offense - detention

-4th offense - whole day
+4th offense – detention

-5th offense - loss of chromebook privilege
+6th offense - loss of chromebook privilege

 Taking Care of Your Chromebook

-No food or drink should be next to chromebooks
+- No food or drink should be next to chromebooks

-Do not place stickers or write on the chromebooks
+- Do not place stickers or write on the chromebooks

-Make sure there is nothing on the keyboard before closing the lid (pens, pencils, etc.)
+- Make sure there is nothing on the keyboard before closing the lid (pens, pencils, etc.)

-Only clean the screen with a soft, dry microﬁber cloth
+- Only clean the screen with a soft, dry microﬁber cloth

-Do not try to secure a key that has popped off - bring to tech ofﬁce
+- Do not try to secure a key that has popped off - bring to tech ofﬁce

-Never leave chromebooks unsecured
+- Never leave chromebooks unsecured

-Do not pile backpacks (protective case) on top of one another or leave backpacks unprotected from the weather
+- Do not pile backpacks (protective case) on top of one another or leave backpacks unprotected from the weather